RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 Supported Operating Systems - New operating systems available
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ROCm 1.9.0 platform has been tested on the following operating
+The ROCm 1.9.1 platform has been tested on the following operating
+systems:
+- Ubuntu 16.04 & 18.04 (Version 16.04.3 and newer or kernels 4.13 and newer)
-systems: \* Ubuntu 16.04 &.
-18.04 \* CentOS 7.4 &.
-7.5 (Using
+- CentOS 7.4 & 7.5 (Using devetoolset-7 runtime support)
-devetoolset-7 runtime support) \* RHEL 7.4. &.
-7.5 (Using devetoolset-7
+- RHEL 7.4. & 7.5 (Using devetoolset-7 runtime support)
-runtime support)

 Installing from AMD ROCm repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AMD is hosting both Debian and RPM repositories for the ROCm 1.9.0
+AMD is hosting both Debian and RPM repositories for the ROCm 1.9.1
 packages at this time.

 The packages in the Debian repository have been signed to ensure package